This feature was written by Simon Nathan with assistance from Margaret Hurst

 A number of Working Men's Clubs (WMCs) had been

 established in major urban areas since the late 19th century, but there were

 none on the West Coast.
 The beer boycott provided a catalyst for new debate.

 What would it take for West Coasters to boycott their beloved beer?
 Greymouth hotel-keepers found out in 1947, when an organised attempt to raise the price of beer sparked one of the most effective consumer boycotts ever seen in New Zealand.

 Six p.m. closing of pubs was introduced as a 'temporary' wartime measure.
-It ushered in what became know as the 'six o'clock swill', as patrons aimed to drink their fill before closing time.
-The practice lasted for the next 50 years.
+It ushered in what became known as the 'six o'clock swill', as patrons aimed to drink their fill before closing time.
+The practice was to last for 50 years.